Make It Your New Year’s Resolution to Improve the Look and Feel of Your Business

 Just the other day, we had a customer come in with a side-view mirror that had a huge hole in it.
 How did it happen?
 Well, a pretty sizable rock got kicked up on the highway, and it blew right through the side view mirror.
 Thank goodness it did not go into the windshield instead.
 From the hole in the front of the mirror casing, it seemed to be a rock that could do some damage.

 That is all to say that road debris does not always focus itself on your car’s “bra” area or rear wheel arch.
 Passing cars can kick up some rocks or debris that might hit any part of the side of your vehicle.
-So, why not make sure that your front and rear side doors have the protection of paint protection film as well?
+So, why not make sure that your front and rear side doors have the protection of windshield protection film as well?

 #2 Birds Will Go in the Darndest Places